VVUQ · Module 10 of 10

 Five skills turn the accumulated evidence into a risk-informed, documented decision.

-10.1 Credibility and intended use
+10.1 Context of use and intended use

 10.2 Model risk

-Model riskEvidence required
+Model riskEvidence expected

 Lowbasic verification, limited validation